rancher/rancher-docs/docs/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/install-rancher-ha.md

 #### Option B: Certificates From Files using Kubernetes Secrets

 ##### 1. Create secrets

 Create Kubernetes secrets from your own certificates for Rancher to use.
 The common name for the cert will need to match the `hostname` option in the command below, or the ingress controller will fail to provision the site for Rancher.

-##### 2. Render the Rancher template
+##### 2. Install Rancher

-Render the Rancher template, declaring your chosen options.
+Install Rancher, declaring your chosen options.
 Use the reference table below to replace each placeholder.
 Rancher needs to be configured to use the private registry in order to provision any Rancher launched Kubernetes clusters or Rancher tools.

 | Placeholder                      | Description                                     |
 | -------------------------------- | ----------------------------------------------- |